The Center for Teaching and Learning (CTL) works to meet the professional development needs of the ARC community.

 The ARC Equity Action Institute is a two-semester cohort experience designed for full-time faculty members who want to improve disproportionately impacted student population success rates at American River College.
 We have expanded the Equity Action Institute cohort and level 2 preferenced adjunct faculty are invited to apply for positions.
 The Program will run its fourth and final cohort spring 2020.

 In this institute we establish a foundation to understand equity and its intersections by focused development of individual equity, institutional equity, and educational equity.
-In collaboration with other faculty, we support each other as we engage in reading, reflection, dialogue, group work, and other transformative processes that deepens practitioner development around our racial and other identities and expands our ability to use our teaching and learning tool kits to address the needs of our underserved students.
+In collaboration with other faculty, we support each other as we engage in reading, reflection, dialogue, group work, and other transformative processes that deepen practitioner development around our racial and other identities and expand our ability to use our teaching and learning tool kits to address the needs of our underserved students.
 We also grow the skills necessary to be Equity Coaches and provide resources to interested ARC faculty members.

 Equity requires a level of self-examination and open discussion of topics that may be uncomfortable or difficult for people.
 This Institute is a community of practitioners.
 We encourage participants to support each other, practice self-care in and out of our meetings, and to communicate with the facilitator and co-facilitators.
 The facilitators will be Pam Chao, co-facilitators to be named later, and guests.